A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Spatio-temporal frailty correlation and tree-boosting

 In order that we can do estimation and prediction in a computationally feasible manner on large data sets in practice, we need to apply some approximations for both the linear Gaussian process and the tree-boosted Gaussian process models.
 In the following, we describe these approximations.
 First, the integral in \eqref{marg_prob} cannot be calculated in closed form, and we approximate it using a Laplace approximation.
-Laplace approximations are computationally efficient, have asymptotic convergence guarantees, and are accurate for large data sets; see, e.g., \citet{kundig2023iterative}.
-Furthermore, to ensure that computations with Gaussian processes scale to large data sets, we use Vecchia approximations \citep{vecchia1988estimation, datta2016hierarchical, katzfuss2017general} for the latent Gaussian processes $b$.
-In spatial statistics, Vecchia approximations have recently ``emerged as a leader among the sea of approximations" \citep{guinness2019gaussian} and are often considered as ``the most promising class of approximations" \citep{kang2023correlation}.
-In brief, Vecchia approximations generate an approximate sparse reverse Cholesky factor of the precision matrix of the latent Gaussian process $b$ by using an ordered conditional approximation for the density of the Gaussian process.
-In doing so, every row of this sparse Cholesky factor contains maximally $m$ non-zero entries corresponding to nearest neighbors for every observation.
+Laplace approximations are computationally efficient, have asymptotic convergence guarantees, and are accurate for large data sets; see, e.g., \citet{kundig2024iterative}.
+Furthermore, to ensure that computations with Gaussian processes scale to large data sets, we use Vecchia approximations \citep{vecchia1988estimation, datta2016hierarchical, katzfuss2017general} for the latent Gaussian process $b$.
+In spatial statistics, Vecchia approximations have recently ``emerged as a leader among the sea of approximations" \citep{guinness2019gaussian} and are often considered as ``the most promising class of approximations" \citep{kang2023correlation, rambelli2025accuracy}.
+In brief, Vecchia approximations calculate an approximate sparse reverse Cholesky factor of the precision matrix of the latent Gaussian process $b$ by using an ordered conditional approximation for the density of the Gaussian process.
+In doing so, every row of this sparse Cholesky factor contains maximally $\tilde{m}$ non-zero entries.
 For prediction, a Vecchia approximation is applied to the joint distribution of a latent Gaussian process at the training and prediction points.
 Posterior predictive distributions for the latent Gaussian process are then obtained as conditional distributions of this approximated joint distribution.
 Further, predictive probabilities for the observable response variables are calculated by numerically integrating over the posterior predictive distribution of the latent Gaussian variable using, e.g., adaptive Gauss-Hermite quadrature \citep{liu1994note}.
-See \citet{sigrist2023latent} and \citet{kundig2023iterative} for more information on Vecchia-Laplace approximations including estimation and prediction.
-Additionally, for increased computational efficiency, we use the iterative methods of \citet{kundig2023iterative} for estimation and prediction with Vecchia-Laplace approximations instead of Cholesky decompositions.
+We describe the construction of Vecchia approximations for the latent Gaussian process in more detail in Appendix \ref{appendix:Vecchia}.
+For more information on Vecchia-Laplace approximations, including estimation and prediction, see \citet{sigrist2023latent} and \citet{kundig2024iterative}.
+Additionally, for increased computational efficiency, we use the iterative methods of \citet{kundig2024iterative} for estimation and prediction with Vecchia-Laplace approximations instead of Cholesky decompositions.